 Democracy or Mobocracy

-We want the people to rule, but how is best?
+We want the people to control government, but how is that best done?

 What is the difference between democracy and mobocracy?
 They both claim to be the voice of the people.
-Democracy is government by the people, while mobocracy is political control by a mob.
+In the United States, democracy is government by popularly elected representatives, while mobocracy is action led by the changing emotions of a crowd.

 Democracy

-Democracy in the United States has a throttle on the rule of the majority.
+Democracy in the United States allows, in fact, thrives on debate about contentious issues, but there is a throttle on the rule of the majority.
 The Constitution and the Bill of Rights provide for individual rights that cannot be overturned by a vote of the majority.
+They also provide for the upholding of existing laws and rules and provide an avenue for their change.

 Mobocracy